zkdbala/food-ordering-website/README.md

 ![img](Images/first.PNG)

-This project is a purely front-end project which shows a online food delivery project.
-The website has various segments like Home, Services, Clients and a contact section.
+This project is a purely front-end project which shows an online food delivery website.
+The website has various segments like Home, Services, Clients, and a contact section.